 Select OK

 NOTE: Some state tiles include surveys crossing state boundaries.
 The Create gSSURGO-State Tiled tool uses the LAOVERLAP table to include and identify overlapping surveys.
-An example of this occurs for survey TN640, which, following the state tiling process, is present in both the TN and NC geodatabases.
+An example of this occurs for survey TN640, whichfollowing the state tiling process, is present in both the TN and NC geodatabases.

 Upon completion, all successfully imported surveys will be listed.
 Any errors that incur will be shown in red type.